 A question I’m asked often is “who is the best blog host?”.
-I use Flywheel for blog hosting and I thought that I should write about it to tell you how much I love them.
+I use Flywheel for blog hosting, and I thought that I should write about it to tell you how much I love them.
 I have changed hosts a lot.
-Maybe, I’m a host junkie?
-Hmm… I’m not sure but I always felt that the grass was greener with other hosts and I was never fully satisfied until now.
+Am I a host junkie?
+Hmm… I’m not sure but the grass was greener with other hosts, and I was never fully satisfied until now.

 I’ve switched hosts a few times over the years of TBK being on WordPress.
 Here’s a brief history.